rharpalani/InventoryIQ/notebooks/rohan/README.md

 Unfortunately, after plugging our PCB into the wall adapter and providing it with a 12V input, we realized that something was very wrong with our power supply subsystem.
 I went through and measured the voltages at each point using the oscilloscope in the lab, and realized that we were getting voltage levels that we should not have been getting in many places.
 For example, at the output of one of our buck converters, rather than getting 5V, we were getting 25V.
 Somehow, we had turned our buck converter into a boost converter, which ended up frying our entire circuit and microcontroller.

 Though we were understandably distraught, we made a plan to revitalize our project over Thanksgiving break.
-Though we would both be in different states for the holidays, we planned to put in a rush order of a new PCB JLC and parts from Digikey, so that as soon as Thanksgiving break was over, we could re-solder our entire PCB and hope that we could get it working by that Wednesday's demo.
+Though we would both be in different states for the holidays, we planned to put in a rush order of a new PCB through JLC and parts from Digikey, so that as soon as Thanksgiving break was over, we could re-solder our entire PCB and hopefully get it working by that Wednesday's demo.

 ## 2023-11-22